 Research project grant within medicine and health

-The purpose of the project grant is to give researchers the freedom to formulate by themselves the research idea, method and implementation, and to solve a specific research task within a limited period.
-The Swedish Research Council rewards research of the highest scientific quality in national competition.
+The purpose of the project grant is to give researchers the freedom to formulate their own research idea, method and implementation, and to solve a specific research task within a limited period.

 Support form: Project support

 Participating researchers: Up to 6 other researchers may be invited to join the application.